merge/devrandom/x220/RPI_FLASHING.md

 There are 2 ICs.
 The bios and thus coreboot resides in the 4MB one.
 Read it 2 times as usual, check that they match.
-If the file is 8M, you're flashing wrong chip, connect to the 4MB one.
+If the file is 8M, you're flashing wrong chip, connect to the 4 MB one.
+In case flashrom needs you to select a chip, here's some data I came accross:

+* model: XXX / serial: XXX / 4 MB chip: MX25L3206E (8 MB chip: EN25QH64)

-For coreboot we only need to flash the top 4M.
+Coreboot creates a 12 MB image but the BIOS is in the 4 MB chip and we only need to flash the top 4M for coreboot.

      dd of=top.rom bs=1M if=build/coreboot.rom skip=8
      flashrom -p linux_spi:dev=/dev/spidev0.0 -w top.rom

-You can flash both two chips.
-Now we swith to the 8MB one.
-What we do is
-* run `me_cleaner.py`
-* unlock to enable internal flashing
+Now we swith to the 8 MB one.
+This is where the Intel Management Engine firmware resides.
+We remove it using `me_cleaner` and unlock the image descriptor in order to be able to flash internally from now on.

      flashrom -p linux_spi:dev=/dev/spidev0.0 -r ifdmegbe.rom
-     ifdtool -x ifdmegbe.rom
-     ./me_cleaner.py flashregion_2_intel_me.bin
+     ./me_cleaner.py -O ifdmegbe_meclean.rom ifdmegbe.rom
-     ifdtool -i ME:./flashregion_2_intel_me.bin ifdmegbe.rom
-     ifdtool -u ifdmegbe.rom.new
+     ifdtool -u ifdmegbe_meclean.rom
-     mv ifdmegbe.rom.new ifdmegbe.rom
-     flashrom -p linux_spi:dev=/dev/spidev0.0 -w ifdmegbe.rom
+     flashrom -p linux_spi:dev=/dev/spidev0.0 -w ifdmegbe_meclean.rom.new

 ### internally
+TODO test

+While coreboot is already running and having `iomem=relaxed` on the kernel commandline:

 To only update coreboot, we create a layout file, `x230-layout.txt`:

      0x00000000:0x007fffff ifdmegbe